 Universal access to water: a way to go together

-Most of us do not value the ease with which we access drinking water every day, but for more than 700 million people around the world, having access to safe water becomes a practically impossible task.
-Water is a vital need, but in addition, it plays a fundamental role in the development of societies, as well as in the eradication of poverty and inequality.
+Most of us do not value the ease with which we access drinking water every day.
+However, for more than 700 million people around the world, having access to safe water becomes a practically impossible task.
+Water is a vital need, but in addition, it plays a fundamental role in the development of societies.
+As well as in the eradication of poverty and inequality.
 In the 80% of households that cannot access to water, the responsibility for collecting and bringing it home falls on women and girls.

-The shortage of drinking water causes major migration crises and serious health problems, that has a higher negative impact on the most disadvantaged groups in developing countries, such as: elderly, sick people, women and girls.
-In the last two cases, collecting water involves traveling long distances carrying very heavy weights across unsafe roads, which poses a significant risk of suffering some type of violence.
+The shortage of drinking water causes major migration crises and serious health problems.
+Besides, it has a higher negative impact on the most disadvantaged groups in developing countries, such as: elderly, sick people, women and girls.
+In the last two cases, collecting water involves traveling long distances carrying very heavy weights across unsafe roads.
+And it poses a significant risk of suffering some type of violence.
 Also, this activity separates them from tasks like going to school or having a job.
 Women and girls spend up to 40 billion hours a year collecting water.

 With all these data, the solution to the water shortage stands out as a primary objective for the entire society, involving both the public and private sectors.
 One of the values that we pursue at GENAQ daily is precisely that: to contribute to making access to drinking water a reality throughout the world.